codefellows/seattle-java-401d1/class-33-firebase-realtime-database/LAB-chat-room-away-status.md

 they're doing.
 Status in this app is a combination of a type of status (online, away, or offline) and a line of text describing what the user is doing.

+* Someone can be simply online/away/offline without any status text
 * Someone can be online and "working on TPS reports"
 * Someone can be online and "listening to the new U2 album"
 * Someone can be away and "grabbing a sandwich"